The Green New Deal Spurred These Republicans to Start a 'Conservation Caucus'

 Read More: The Green New Deal Could Launch Republican Climate Solutions

 But, in recent weeks, some Republicans have started to shift gear, at least rhetorically.
-Republicans on the House Science and Energy and Commerce committee hearings, for instance, said they accepted the science of climate change and declined to call witnesses who sought to undermine it unlike in recent years.
+Republicans on the House Science and Energy and Commerce committees, for instance, said in hearings that they accepted the science of climate change and declined to call witnesses who sought to undermine it unlike in recent years.
 Sen. John Cornyn of Texas, the former Republican Whip, tweeted positively about a carbon tax in December.
 And a slew of GOP elder statesmen have pushed for Congress to embrace such a proposal.

 “In Florida, we’ve felt the social and economic consequences of environmental disaster firsthand,” said Rep. Brian Mast, a Florida Republican who’s leading the caucus in the House, in a statement.
 “It’s necessary that we work together to strengthen conservation efforts and protect our environment.”